dalibo/sqlserver2pgsql/README.md

 If you want to dig deeper into the kettle job, you can use kettle_report.pl to display the individual table's transfer performance.
 Then, if needed, you'll be able to modify the Kettle job to optimize it, using Spoon, Kettle's GUI

+You can also use a configuration file if you like:

+> ./mssql2pgsql.pl -conf example_conf_file -f mydatabase_dump.sql

+There is an example configuration file provided.
+You can also mix the configuration file with command line options.
+Command line options have the priority over values set in the configuration file.

 ================================
 FAQ: